-- Submit completed application of admission with fee of \$25. - Submit official transcripts from each college or university attended.
-(Baccalaureate degree from regionally-accredited institution of higher learning required.) - Provide evidence of holding or being eligible to hold a class A license.

-• Submit two recommendation forms.
+- " Submit completed application of admission with fee of \$25. - " Submit official transcripts from each college or university attended.
+(Baccalaureate degree from a regionally accredited institution of higher learning required.) - " Grade point average (GPA) of 2.8 or higher on one of the following: cumulative from undergraduate/graduate degree-granting institution or cumulative on last 60 hours of undergraduate work. - " Provide evidence that applicant holds or is eligible to hold a state P-12 teaching license. - " A minimum GPA of 3.00 on any graduate coursework previously completed. - " Submit two recommendation forms.
 (One must be completed by current/former employer.)